OceanDynamicsUConn/GroupManual/README.md

     excellent grades may matter, because if you decide to pursue a PhD, the admissions committee will review your transcripts.
 If you are a doctoral student, grades don't matter much, because most prospective employers will not ask for you transcripts.
-What matters most--both at the Master's and doctoral levels-- is that you master the material discussed in class.
+What matters most––both at the Master's and doctoral levels––is that you master the material discussed in class.

 2. **Develop a research plan**